На русском языке

 ~d P_2 = - S dT +V dP - \sum_i N_i d\mu_i + \delta A' .

-Many relations of thermodynamics hold well not only for gas, but also for fluids and substance in the solid state.
+Many relations of thermodynamics hold well not only for gas, but also for fluids and substance in solid state.

 Lagrangian

-It is generally assumed that the Lagrangian depends only on time, coordinates and velocities, but does not depend on the higher time derivatives.
+It is generally assumed that Lagrangian depends only on time, coordinates and velocities, but does not depend on the higher time derivatives.

 = - Mc^2 \sqrt {1-v^2/c^2} -q(\varphi- \mathbf {A \cdot v}) + \frac {\varepsilon_0}{2} \int {(E^2 -c^2 B^2)} dx^3 ,

-where ~c is the speed of light, ~ds is the spacetime interval, ~ A_\mu = \left( \frac {\varphi }{c},-\mathbf {A}\right) is the electromagnetic 4-potential with lower (covariant) index, ~ dx^\mu is 4-displacement vector of the particle, ~ \varepsilon_0 is the electric constant, ~ F_{\mu \nu} is the electromagnetic field tensor, ~ dx^4 =c dtdx^3 =c dtdx{}dy{}dz is the 4-volume, ~ \mathbf {v} is the velocity of the particle, ~ \varphi and ~ \mathbf {A} are scalar and vector potentials of the electromagnetic field, respectively, ~ E and ~B are electric field strength and magnetic induction, respectively.
+where ~c is speed of light, ~ds is spacetime interval, ~ A_\mu = \left( \frac {\varphi }{c},-\mathbf {A}\right) is electromagnetic 4-potential with lower (covariant) index, ~ dx^\mu is 4-displacement vector of particle, ~ \varepsilon_0 is electric constant, ~ F_{\mu \nu} is electromagnetic field tensor, ~ dx^4 =c dtdx^3 =c dtdx{}dy{}dz is 4-volume, ~ \mathbf {v} is velocity of the particle, ~ \varphi and ~ \mathbf {A} are scalar and vector potentials of electromagnetic field, respectively, ~ E and ~B are electric field strength and magnetic induction, respectively.

-where ~c_g is the speed of gravitation, close to the speed of light, ~ D_\mu = \left( \frac {\psi }{ c_{g}}, -\mathbf{D}\right) is the gravitational four-potential with lower (covariant) index, ~ G is the gravitational constant, ~ \Phi_{\mu \nu} is the gravitational tensor, ~ \psi and ~ \mathbf {D} are scalar and vector potentials of the gravitational field, respectively, ~ \Gamma and ~\Omega are the gravitational field strength and the gravitational torsion field, respectively, and the mass ~ M not only takes into account the sum of nucleons masses of matter, but also the contribution of mass-energy of fields interacting with the matter and changing particle mass.
+where ~D_{\mu }=\left({\frac {\psi }{c}},-{\mathbf {D}}\right) is gravitational four-potential with lower (covariant) index, ~ G is the gravitational constant, ~ \Phi_{\mu \nu} is gravitational tensor, ~ \psi and ~ \mathbf {D} are scalar and vector potentials of gravitational field, respectively, ~ \Gamma and ~\Omega are gravitational field strength and gravitational torsion field, respectively, and mass ~ M not only takes into account sum of nucleons masses of matter, but also contribution of mass-energy of fields interacting with matter and changing particle mass.

-After varying the action functional we obtain the equations of motion of the particle in the gravitational field and Maxwell-like gravitational equations for the gravitational field strength and the torsion field.
-To use the Lagrangian in any frames of reference, it should be written in the covariant form.
-In curved spacetime the interval can be expressed using the metric tensor ~ g_{\mu\nu} :
+After varying the action functional we obtain equations of motion of particle in gravitational field and Maxwell-like gravitational equations for gravitational field strength and torsion field.
+To use the Lagrangian in any frames of reference, it should be written in covariant form.
+In curved spacetime interval can be expressed using metric tensor ~ g_{\mu\nu} :

 ~ds = \sqrt {g_{\mu\nu}\ dx^{\mu} \ dx^{\nu}},